Bishop Castle: Overview

-In the winter of 2014–15 a dispute developed over control of the castle after Jim Bishop and his wife Phoebe were both diagnosed with cancer, and David Merrill, who Jim "considered a friend," was made a trustee of Bishop Castle.
+In the winter of 2014–15 a dispute developed over control of the castle after Jim Bishop and his wife Phoebe were both diagnosed with cancer, and David Merrill, who Jim "considered a friend", was made a trustee of Bishop Castle.
 According to Westword.com website, Merrill turned the site into "Castle Church—for the Redemption", according to the Custer County Clerk and Recorder's Office.
 The Bishops "spent $20,000 trying to get a clear title to Bishop Castle, and to get Merrill's name off all paperwork."
 This was resolved with Merrill no longer on the paperwork.

 Drone views of the castle in 2019.

-A song about the castle, called "Fire Breathing Dragon," is featured on the 2017 album, The Castle Builder, by English musician Kid Carpet.
+A song about the castle, called "Fire Breathing Dragon", is featured on the 2017 album The Castle Builder by English musician Kid Carpet.

 On March 28, 2018, a fire occurred on the Bishop Castle property, destroying the gift shop and a guest house.
 The fire is speculated to have been caused by an electrical fault.
 It did not damage the castle itself (which is mostly made of stone).
 Despite the fire, the attraction re-opened to the public later that week, while being supported with donations and volunteer labor.

 Jim Bishop died on November 21, 2024, in Pueblo, Colorado, at the age of 80.
 His son Dan took over as the castle's caretaker.

+On June 29, 2026, Bishop Castle was evacuated due to the Aspen Acres Fire but emerged almost entirely unscathed and re-opened to visitors on Aug 7, 2026.